dslab-epfl/svshi/README.md

   - [Contributing](#contributing)
   - [License](#license)

-The SVSHI (**S**ecure and **V**erified **S**mart **H**ome **I**nfrastructure) project is about developing a platform/runtime/toolchain for developing and running formally verified smart infrastructures, such as smart buildings, smart cities, etc.
+The SVSHI (**S**ecure and **V**erified **S**mart **H**ome **I**nfrastructure) project is a platform/runtime/toolchain for developing and running formally verified smart infrastructures, such as smart buildings, smart cities, etc.

-It provides a CLI to interact easily with the platform.
+It provides a [CLI](#cli), `svshi`, to interact easily with the platform.

-With SVHSI, a user can develop and run Python applications interacting with [KNX](https://www.knx.org/knx-en/for-professionals/index.php) systems that are formally verified at both compile- and run-time against a set of provided invariants.
+With SVSHI, a user can develop and run Python applications interacting with [KNX](https://www.knx.org/knx-en/for-professionals/index.php) systems that are formally verified at both compile- and run-time against a set of provided invariants.

 ## Installation

-To work, SVHSI needs Python 3.8 or newer and Java 11 or newer.
+To work, SVSHI needs Python 3.8 or newer and Java 11 or newer.

+To install:

 1. Clone the repo
 2. Run `./install.sh`